Nikon D4 Review: A Professional Model With Additional Features

 - No AF auxiliary light

-Nikon releases firmware update for the D4: Functional extension
+Firmware Update for the Nikon D4: Functional extension

 Nikon D4 Datasheet